antrad/Abuse_1996/README.md

 These are the changes I made compared to Xenoveritas version:

-  * Enabled custom resolutions and enabled lights at high resolutions
+  * Enabled custom resolutions and enabled lights on high resolutions
   * Re-enabled OpenGL rendering to enable vsync
-  * Game screen scaling in window or fullscreen mode using F11 and F12
+  * Game screen scaling in window and fullscreen mode using F11 and F12
+  * Fixed level music not being played correctly
-  * Added or re-enabled several settings in the config file
+  * Added or re-enabled various settings in the config file
   * Physics update time can be changed via config file
   * Local save game files and configuration files
-  * Quick load using F9
+  * Quick load using F9, quick save using F5 on save consoles
-  * Bullet time
+  * Added cheats via chat console: bullettime, god, giveall, flypower, sneakypower, fastpower, healthpower
   * XBox360 controller support with rebindable buttons via the config file (toggle controller aiming using F9)

   * Updated abuse-tool so it can extract the images in Abuse SPEC files to modern image formats as individual images, tilemaps or a texture atlas with information about image, tile and animation frame sizes and positions.